News & trends

 How often are CVRs put together?

-The most common is to do CVR reporting at the end of every month during construction and when the project is just about to end.
-In an ideal world, one would do this as often as you’d like, but the time needed is just too high.
-Having a higher frequency than monthly could be beneficial as you would be able to find problems quickly when something changed.
-The longer the time period, the more changes happened in regards to the project financials.
+The most common practice is to do CVR reporting at the end of every month during construction and when the project is about to end.
+In an ideal world, one would do this as often as one likes, but the time needed is just too high.
+Having a higher frequency than monthly could be beneficial, as you would be able to find problems quickly when something changes.
+The longer the time period, the more changes happened regarding the project financials.

 construction cost value reconciliation reporting timeline for construction projects